ApostolosPournaras/DecoratorPattern/README.md

 # DecoratorPattern
-A test project to learn Decorator Pattern
+A test project to learn Decorator Pattern.
+For more information please visit https://en.wikipedia.org/wiki/Decorator_pattern